MileHacker Logo

 • Local SIM Cards: Jazz, Zong, Telenor, Ufone offer good coverage.
 Purchase at the airport or franchise outlets with passport, visa copy, and photo.
 Think about an esim for convenience: Airalo.

-• Wi-Fi Access: Most mid-range and luxury hotels offer complimentary Wi-Fi.
+• Wi-Fi Access: Most mid-range and luxury hotels have no-cost Wi-Fi.
 Many cafes and restaurants also provide free Wi-Fi.
 Mobile data with a local SIM is reliable.
-A portable WiFi device such as Solis Wi-Fi can be helpful.
+A portable WiFi device such as Solis Wi-Fi can be valuable.

 • Postal Services: Pakistan Post for domestic/international mail.
-DHL, FedEx, and TCS for faster international couriers.
+DHL, FedEx, and TCS to be faster international couriers.

 Language & Translation